dave-hillier/disruptor-unity3d/README.md

 # disruptor-unity3d
 Basic, self contained, implementation of Disruptor for Unity3d.
 Only supports a single producer/single consumer.
 Only tested on x86 platforms.
+Bugs in Mono prevent this is working on iOS/Android before Unity 5.5.

 ## Usage